aaryxn-g/Balloon-Burst-Game-Risk-vs-Reward-Simulator/README.md

 # 🎈 Balloon Burst Game – Risk vs Reward Simulator

 > ⚠️ **Note:**
-> This is a **base-level algorithmic version** of the balloon burst game implemented in Python.
+> This is a **base-level algorithmic version** of the balloon burst game implemented in Python/C.
 > The current design focuses on core mechanics — **multiplier growth, user-triggered cash-out, and burst logic**.
 > It is a **work in progress** and subject to balancing changes, gameplay tuning, and feature expansions.